klebgenomics/Kleborate/docs/source/modules.rst

    Escherichia_modules

-Kleborate v3 includes a range of modules for typing bacterial genomes, most of which are specific to a particular species or complex (*Klebsiella pneumoniae SC*, *Klebsiella oxytoca SC*, *Escherichia coli*).
-We therefore recommend specifying ``-p`` (*kpsc*, *kosc*, *escherichia*) or ``-m`` (list of modules to run based on the organism).
-This will run the species detection module first, and if the species matches that specified in --preset, the preset modules for that species will be run (if not, the species will be reported and the remaining fields will be blank).
+Kleborate v3 includes a range of modules for typing bacterial genomes, most of which are specific to a particular species or complex (currently *Klebsiella pneumoniae* species complex, *Klebsiella oxytoca* species complex, *Escherichia coli/Shigella*).
+We therefore recommend specifying ``--preset`` (*kpsc*, *kosc*, *escherichia*) or ``--modules`` (list of modules to run based on the organism).
+This will run the species detection module first, and if the species matches the expected preset or module, the modules will be run (if a different species is called, Kleborate will report the species but no further typing will be conducted and the remaining fields will be blank).

 **Kleborate modules are divided into:**